atsign-foundation/at_widgets/packages/at_invitation_flutter/webpage_content/overview.md

 # **at_invitation_widget**

-This Flutter package is designed to invite one's contacts who are not on @platform.
-This can also be used in case the inviter is not aware of the contact's @sign.
+This Flutter package is designed to invite one's contacts who are not on atPlatform.
+This can also be used in case the inviter is not aware of the contact's atSign.

 ### Overview
 This package provides a function called `shareAndinvite` in the app.
 Using this, a link is generated which can be shared with the invitee via SMS or email.
 To avoid misuse, a passcode is also sent along with it.